WihanNimb/Bonmoja/README.md

 ## ⚠️ Known Limitations

 ECS Fargate CI/CD deployment via GitHub Actions is not fully testable in LocalStack due to unsupported features.
-However, the pipeline is included and production-ready for AWS.
+However, the pipeline is included at `.github/workflows/main.yml`.